Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

 \end{proof}

 When trying to show that a typical circle in a configuration $(\lines,\pts)$ will have incidences in most of the sectors of an organizing point, the enemy case is circles which take too many points in a given sector.
-A typical circle has $N^{2/3}$ simple crossings between each pair of points.
-So if we show that circles with too many simple crossings in a sector do not contribute significantly to the total number of incidences in that sector, then most incidences come from circles taking $\lesssim N^{+}$ points in that sector and we win.
+By Theorem \ref{boundedsidescircle} we know circles take $\lesssim N^+$ incidences per cell so the enemy case is circles that have incidences from $N^{\alpha+}$ cells in the sector where $\alpha > k\epsilon$.
+If we show that circles with $N^{{2 \over 3}+\alpha}$ simple crossings in a sector, which we will call \textit{$\alpha-$fast circles}, do not contribute significantly to the total number of incidences in that sector, then most incidences come from circles with $\lesssim N^{{2 \over 3}+}$ simple crossings in that sector and by Theorem \ref{bushconstructioncircle} we know these circles enter $\lesssim N^{+}$ cells in that sector so we win.